bengrunfeld/study-notes/cheesemaking/6_cheesemaking_equipment.md

 Cheesecloth serves two purposes during draining.

-* it helps to keep the loose curd in a shape while it kings back together
+* it helps to keep the loose curd in a shape while it knits back together
 * it helps wick whey away tom the cheese toward drainage holes in the form

 It is important to choose the right fabric to properly drain the type of cheese you are making.

-Follow this policy: The finer and softer the curd, the tighter the wave of the cloth should be.
+Follow this policy: The finer and softer the curd, the tighter the weave of the cloth should be.

 Don't buy from a supermarket, but from a proper cheesemaking supply company.